dropreg/R-Drop/README.md

 # R-Drop: Regularized Dropout for Neural Networks

+This repo contains the code of our NeurIPS-2021 paper, [R-drop: Regularized Dropout for Neural Networks](https://arxiv.org/abs/2106.14448).
-R-drop is a simple yet very effective regularization method built upon dropout, by minimizing the bidirectional KL-divergence of the output distributions of any pair of sub models sampled from dropout in model training.
+R-Drop is a simple yet very effective regularization method built upon dropout, by minimizing the bidirectional KL-divergence of the output distributions of any pair of sub models sampled from dropout in model training.

 ##  Usage: